Involuntary and Voluntary Pay Deductions: California

 Author: Vicki M. Lambert, The Payroll Advisor

-- An employer must begin withholding for child support 10 days after receipt of an Income Withholding Order (IWO).
-Payments must be remitted within seven business days after payday.
+- An employer must begin withholding for child support within 10 days after receipt of an Income Withholding Order (IWO).
+Payments must be remitted within seven business days after the withholding occurs.
 Child support cannot exceed a certain percentage of disposable earnings.
 Special rules apply to interstate income withholding orders for child support.
 Employers that are required to file state taxes electronically are also required to remit child support payments electronically.
 See Child Support Withholding.

 - California limits the amount of disposable income that is subject to creditor garnishment.
 See Creditor Garnishment Withholding.